The process for tuning an audio system will generally involve the tasks described below:

 Phase measurements are very sensitive to changes in the distance between speaker and microphone.
 For best results, take measurements from the middle of the listening area, keeping the microphone in the same location for each measurement.
 For lower frequency crossovers (~100 Hz), it is possible to average phase measurements in the listening area, but this will quickly break down for large areas.
 Keep in mind that sound takes about 3 ms to travel 1 meter.

 For a typical 2.1 audio system, use either the left or right main speaker as the “chirp” speaker.
 Use the same chirp speaker for both subwoofer and main speaker measurements.
-Measure the main speakers first, allowing the sweep to play from both left and right speakers.
-This provides an average phase for them main speakers.
-Measure the subwoofer second and adjust the audio system as needed to obtain alignment (adjust main speakers or subwoofer).
+Measure the main speakers first, allowing the sweep to play from both left and right speakers to get an average phase.
+Save this measurement as an overlay.
+Measure the subwoofer second and compare to the overlay.
+Adjust the audio system as needed to obtain alignment (adjust main speakers or subwoofer).

 The phase plot below shows a 2.1 audio system with good time alignment.
 The subwoofer measurement (green) is compared to an overlay of the main speakers (grey).
 The crossover frequency is 100 Hz.
 The main speakers and subwoofer have nearly the same phase at the crossover frequency, and the phase slopes are roughly the same.

 The plot below shows the same audio system in various states of alignment.
 As delay is changed, the phase of the subwoofer moves up or down at the crossover frequency.
 The slope of the phase will also slowly change with delay.